fakeyw/gemini-proxy/README.md

     You need to configure the following environment variables:

+    *   `GEMINI_UPSTREAM_URL`: The URL of the GEMINI upstream API, as `https://generativelanguage.googleapis.com/v1beta`.
-    *   `UPSTREAM_API_URL`: The URL of the upstream API, defaults to `https://generativelanguage.googleapis.com/v1beta/openai`.
+    *   `OPENAI_UPSTREAM_URL`: The URL of the OPENAI upstream API, as `https://generativelanguage.googleapis.com/v1beta/openai`.
     *   `API_KEYS`: A list of API keys, separated by commas.

     You can configure environment variables using the following commands: